 How to Actually Enjoy a Long Haul Flight

-If you find yourself on a long haul flight soon, give my suggestions on how to enjoy a long haul flight a try.
-It may not be the most pleasant experience of your life, but make the most of the uninterrupted time you have available to you.
+If you find yourself on a long haul flight soon, give these tips for how to enjoy a long haul flight a try.

 How to Enjoy a Long Haul Flight